Under NSW legislation, you can be penalised if you commit a traffic offence. There are specific road rules for bicycle riders that also carry fines.

 Not wearing a helmet

 You are required by law to wear an approved helmet securely fitted and fastened on your head when riding a bicycle.
-For more information about penalties, go to offences and penalties.
+For more information about penalties, see Demerits and offences.

 If you do not settle a fine you have received within the time allowed, the State Debt Recovery Office will pursue the matter.
 For more information on the process see the Revenue NSW website.